njucckevin/SeeClick/readme_data.md

 # GUI Grounding Pre-training Data for SeeClick

+This document describes the acquisition of the pre-training data used by SeeClick.

 ***
 Tips: In GUI grounding data, the position of the target element is recorded in the `bbox` key, represented by `[left, top, right, bottom]`.
 Each value is a [0, 1] decimal number indicating the ratio of the corresponding position to the width or height of the image.